 - Lienholder.
 If you are the holder of a mortgage, deed of trust, judgment lien, or mechanic's lien on real estate, you have an ownership interest in the real estate.

 - Easement holder.
 If you are the holder of a right to travel on or otherwise use property owned by someone else, you have an easement.

 - Power of appointment.
 If you have a legal right, given to you in a will or transfer of property, to sell a specified piece of someone's property, that's called a power of appointment and should be listed.

 - Beneficial ownership under a real estate contract.
-This is the right to own property by virtue of having signed a binding real estate contract.
-Even though the buyer doesn't yet own the property, the buyer does have a "beneficial interest"—that is, the right to own the property once the formalities are completed.
-For example, property buyers have a beneficial ownership interest in property while the escrow is pending.
+This is the right to own property by signing a binding real estate contract.
+Even though the buyer doesn't yet own the property, the buyer does have a "beneficial interest"—that is, the right to own the property after completing the formalities.
+For instance, property buyers have a beneficial ownership interest while escrow is pending on property.

 You'll find more useful bankruptcy terms in When Is a Bankruptcy Claim Contingent, Unliquidated, or Disputed?